 Which income tax package should you use?

-Use the income tax package for the province or territory where you resided on December 31, 2020.
+Use the income tax package for the province or territory where you resided on December 31, 2019.
 However, there are exceptions, such as if you have residential ties in another place.
-For more information, see "Exceptions" later on this page.
+For more information on these exceptions, see the chart below.

 Exceptions